-(G) Projects in the Director's determination are likely to achieve Energy Office goals.
+(F) Facilities in the Director's determination are likely to achieve Oregon Department of Energy goals.

-(b) A project that demonstrates a reasonable potential to result in energy or conservation benefits in Oregon for which the value is likely to exceed the value of the tax credit, based on information filed with the application for preliminary certification.
+(b) A facility that demonstrates a reasonable potential to result in energy or conservation benefits in Oregon for which the value is likely to exceed the value of the tax credit, based on information filed with the application for preliminary certification.